BraedenKilburn/AviationWeatherReports/README.md

 - Dynamically update using Vue.js, a progressive JavaScript framework
 - Run a back-end server on Node.js
 - Save results using MongoDB
-- Retrieve saved airports using a RESTful API built with Express
+- Retrieve saved airports using a REST API built with Express

 ### Background